Pros and Cons of Living in The Netherlands

 What do expats find most challenging?

 "Expats in The Netherlands may find it challenging to adjust to the Dutch directness, as the Dutch tend to be very blunt and to the point in communication and do not hesitate to share their honest opinion, regardless of social status.
 Additionally, the Dutch are known to be quite reserved and it can be difficult for expats to break the ice and gain acceptance, since Dutch culture highly values relationships and social networks.
-Time orientation can also present a challenge as the Dutch tend to be quite organized and punctual, while many expats may come from cultures that are more relaxed and laid back, leading to potential miscommunication," remarked one expat in Netherlands.
+Time orientation can also present a challenge as the Dutch tend to be quite organized and punctual, while many expats may come from cultures that are more relaxed and laid back, leading to potential miscommunication," said one person in Netherlands.

 About the Author

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
-Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
-Mr. Wood is also a licensed counselor and psychotherapist.
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-- What are medical services in The Netherlands like?
+- Understanding Mental Health in The Netherlands